 2. Long Beach

-The star of the island is the undisputed king of lively beaches – Long Beach (otherwise known as Pasir Panjang in Malay).
+The star of the island is the undisputed king of lively beaches – Long Beach.
 The beach is home to a significant number of chalets and hostels that cater to a backpacker audience.
 During the day, you’ll see many foreigners sunbathing and relaxing to the sound of the waves.

 But come nightfall is when this beach truly comes alive.
 Fire shows, dining sessions, parties, beach bar dances, and more will take place here.
 For travellers who still find themselves energetic after a whole day of water exploration, this is the place to be.